ikajic/ikajic.github.io/_posts/2017-04-30-unmessing-python-packages.md

 - Two different versions of the same package are needed (e.g., version 1.1 and version 1.2) for two different projects
 - Two versions of the same package are needed, but one for Python 2.X and one for Python 3.X
+- You do not have `sudo` privileges on the machine you are using
 - You spent a whole night (or two) trying to understand why some import does not work while there is a package installed and it really should be working.
 You are reconsidering your choice to go to a grad school and wonder what is the meaning of life.